ipython-contrib/jupyter_contrib_nbextensions/nbextensions/usability/collapsible_headings/readme.md

 adding a bottom border to collapsed headings, to visually distinguish them a bit more.

-The toggle controls' icons currently spin when the heading gets collapsed or uncollapsed, via a css transition property.
+The toggle controls' icons currently spin by 360 degrees when the heading gets collapsed or uncollapsed, via a css transition property.
 If this annoys you, you could turn it off using the following rule in your custom css:

 ```css
 .cell .collapsible_headings_toggle .fa:before {